 Many KPIs - One Goal

-In the team meeting, you get tons of data presented by your department heads.
+In the crew meeting, you get tons of data presented by your department heads.
 For example: Available towels, winner of the Bingo and weather forecast

 Just relevant information

 For you, information such as weather conditions, course, fuel quantity, speed, machine condition are important for achieving the goals.
 The others not.